salepape/solar-system-simulation/README.md

 ### Third-Party Libraries

-Many open-source libraries have been used as well:
+Here is the list of all the open-source libraries used for this project:
 * [Glad](https://github.com/dav1dde/glad) to get Core OpenGL function pointers to the correct implementation version
 * [GLFW](https://github.com/glfw) to initialise both the OpenGL context/application window and handle user input
 * [GLM](https://github.com/g-truc/glm) for mathematical utility functions